KumoCorp/kumomta/docs/tutorial/kumomta_day_1.md

 sudo yum install kumomta-dev
 ```

-5) Create a configuration policy in ```/opt/kumomta/etc/policy/``` based on the example at [ https://docs.kumomta.com/userguide/configuration/example/](https://docs.kumomta.com/userguide/configuration/example/)
+5) Create a configuration policy in ```/opt/kumomta/etc/policy/example.lua``` based on the example at [ https://docs.kumomta.com/userguide/configuration/example/](https://docs.kumomta.com/userguide/configuration/example/)
 Hint, you can copy and paste that into a new file and edit the necessary parts.
 You should either create dkim keys or comment out the dkim signing portion for now.

-6) Run it with (assuming you named your policy "example.lua")
+6) Run it with :
 ```console
 sudo /opt/kumomta/sbin/kumod --policy \
   /opt/kumomta/etc/policy/example.lua --user kumod&